moorl/MoorlDocs/docs-source/plugin/MoorlFormsCsv/index.en.md

 ---
-description: Saves the sent data from your flow builder or form in a CSV file
+description: This extension is ideal for quickly capturing user data.
+The data sent from your flow builder or form in a CSV file.
+Can be used with Form Builder 2.
 tags:
 - Shopware 6 Plugin
 - Flow Builder